Kaakie

 Grace Kaki Awo Ocansey (born March 28, 1991), popularly known as Kaakie, is a Ghanaian dancehall artist.
 She signed her first record deal with Xtra Large Music.
 Kaakie grew up as a music lover who listened to various genres of music and did karaoke versions for many of the ones she cherished.
-At the university, an opportunity came for her to feature in one of the reality shows on TV called “Stars Of The Future”.
-She was part of the singing competition that run on Ghanaian TV for weeks; but unfortunately, she got evicted along the way (she was rated 5th).
+At the university, an opportunity came for her to feature in one of the reality shows on TV called Stars Of The Future.
+She was part of the singing competition that run on Ghanaian TV for weeks; but got evicted along the way (she was rated 5th).
 From there, she met up with renowned Ghanaian Sound Engineer/Executive Producer, JMJ Baby (Joshua Raphaelson) – Courtesy Charter House – and she got signed to his record label – XTRA LARGE MUSIC.

 Education

 Kaakie had her basic education at St. Martin De Porres Basic School in Dansoman, she continued to Achimota School where she was a member of the Scripture Union.
 Kaakie holds a BSc Midwifery degree from the University of Ghana.
 She earned her Master's degree from the Anglia Ruskin University in 2019.